Barbara Probst Solomon: Biography

-Born in New York City, Solomon would go on to become a writer whose interests, from the beginning, were global.
-A graduate of the Dalton School in New York City, after World War II she bypassed college in America to go to Europe.
-She studied at the Sorbonne in France.

-In 1948, Solomon and Barbara Mailer (the sister of Norman Mailer) aided Paco Benet in the rescue of two Spanish students being held in the Franco gulag near Madrid, where they were used as slave labor to build Francisco Franco's future tomb, The Valley of the Fallen/Valle de los Caídos.
-One of the students, Nicolas Sanchez Albornoz was the son of the historian Claudio Sanchez Albornoz, the president of the Spanish Republic in Exile.
-Solomon and Paco Benet, brother of the Madrid novelist Juan Benet, spent five years together, mainly in Paris, where Benet and Solomon edited the resistance magazine Peninsula together.

-When Solomon returned to New York she enrolled in the School of General Studies at Columbia University, where she received her BS with honors in Spanish in 1960.

-Solomon's father, J. Anthony Probst, was Woodrow Wilson's youngest campaign manager before he served in the United States Army during World War I. He was gassed in the trenches while stationed in France as a private, resulting in a three-year stay in an American army hospital there.
+Barbara Kurke Probst was born in New York City on Dec.
+3, 1928.
+Her father, J. Anthony Probst, was Woodrow Wilson's youngest campaign manager before he served in the United States Army during World War I. He was gassed in the trenches while stationed in France as a private, resulting in a three-year stay in an American army hospital there.
 Probst's cousin, the Austrian writer Joseph Roth, was a soldier serving on the German/Austrian side.
 Probst returned to New York after the war to become a successful lawyer.
 Later he bought the Self Winding Clock Company from Standard Oil, which was affiliated with Western Union.

-Solomon's mother, Frances Kurke Probst, worked as a middy blouse model during World War I; after her marriage she attended Columbia University and became an artist.
+Her mother, Frances Kurke Probst, worked as a middy blouse model during World War I; after her marriage she attended Columbia University and became an artist.
 She was a student of Julio de Diego.
 Her art and work were much influenced by that of Kurt Schwitters.

+Barbara Probst graduated from the Dalton School in New York City.
+After World War II she bypassed college in America to go to Europe.
+She studied at the Sorbonne in France.
+In 1948, she and Barbara Mailer (the sister of Norman Mailer) aided Paco Benet, brother of the Madrid novelist Juan Benet, in the rescue of two Spanish students being held near Madrid, where they were used as slave labor to build Francisco Franco's future tomb, The Valley of the Fallen/Valle de los Caídos.
+Solomon and Paco Benet spent five years together, mainly in Paris, where they edited the resistance magazine Peninsula together.

+When she returned to New York, she enrolled in the School of General Studies at Columbia University, where she received her BS in Spanish.
+In 1952, she married Harold Solomon.